 Learn how to make a bowl using paper strips and glue.
 Papier mache is such a versatile medium, it's a great craft for all the family.

-gorgeous bowls were made by covering a mold with paper strips.
-The same
+These gorgeous bowls were made by covering a mold with paper strips.

 mold produced all three bowls which all look quite different from each